Assays of Genetic Expression in Tumor Tissue as a Technique to Determine Prognosis In Patients With Breast Cancer

-The initial indications for the 21-gene expression profile (Oncotype DX™) were newly diagnosed invasive breast cancer in patients with stage I or II disease that is node-negative and estrogen-receptor (ER) positive, who would be treated with tamoxifen.
+The initial indication for the 21-gene expression profile (Oncotype DX®) was for patients newly diagnosed with stage I or II, lymph node‒negative, estrogen-receptor (ER)‒positive invasive breast cancer who would be treated with tamoxifen.
 Primary validation studies enrolled node-negative patients; this indication is reviewed first.
-More recently, Genomic Health has expanded their indication to include all stage II disease (tumor <2 cm with spread to axillary lymph nodes or 2-5 cm without lymph node involvement); this indication for lymph node-positive disease will be reviewed separate from lymph node-negative disease
+More recently, Genomic Health has expanded indications for Oncotype DX® to include all stage II disease (tumor ≤2 cm with spread to axillary lymph nodes or 2-5 cm without lymph node involvement) and ductal carcinoma in situ (DCIS); these indications are reviewed separately.

-Results from the Oncotype DX™ 21-gene expression profile are combined into a recurrence score (RS).
+Results from the Oncotype DX® 21-gene expression profile are combined into a recurrence score (RS).
 Based on a study of analytic validity, tissue sampling rather than technical performance of the assay is likely to be the greatest source of variability in results.
-(5) The 21-gene expression profile was validated in studies using archived tumor samples from subsets of patients enrolled in already completed randomized controlled trials (RCTs) of early breast cancer treatment.
-Patients enrolled in the trial arms from which specimens were obtained had primary, unilateral breast cancer with no history of prior cancer and were treated with tamoxifen; tumors were ER-positive, most were human epidermal growth factor receptor 2 (HER2) negative, and in the case of at least 1 trial (6) multifocal tumors were excluded.
+(3) The 21-gene expression profile was validated in studies using archived tumor samples from subsets of patients enrolled in already completed randomized controlled trials (RCTs) of early breast cancer treatment.
+Patients enrolled in the trial arms from which specimens were obtained had primary, unilateral breast cancer with no history of prior cancer and were treated with tamoxifen; tumors were ER-positive, most were human epidermal growth factor receptor 2 (HER2)‒negative, and in the case of at least 1 trial, (4) multifocal tumors were excluded.

 Lymph Node‒negative Patients

-Studies delineating the association between the 21-gene RS and recurrence risk are shown in the Table 1.
-(7-10) Results indicate strong, independent associations between the RS and distant disease recurrence or death from breast cancer.
-(8, 10) In secondary reclassification analyses of the Paik et al. data (7, 9), patient risk levels were individually classified by conventional risk classifiers, then re-classified by Oncotype DX™.
-Oncotype DX™ adds additional risk information to the conventional clinical classification of individual high-risk patients, and identifies a subset of patients who would otherwise be recommended for chemotherapy, but who are actually at lower risk of recurrence (average 7–9% risk at 10 years; upper 95% confidence level [CI] limits, 11–15%).
-The analysis does not indicate significant erroneous reclassification given known outcomes.
-Thus, a woman who prefers to avoid the toxicity and inconvenience of chemotherapy and whose Oncotype DX™ RS value shows that she is at very low risk of recurrence might reasonably decline chemotherapy.
+Studies delineating the association between the 21-gene RS and recurrence risk are shown in Table 3.
+(5-8) Results indicated strong, independent associations between the RS and distant disease recurrence or death from breast cancer.
+(5,8) In secondary reclassification analyses of the Paik et al. data ,(6) Bryant et al. (7) (published in Tang et al. (9) classified individual patient risk levels by conventional risk classifiers, then reclassified patients by Oncotype DX®.
+Oncotype DX® added additional risk information to the conventional clinical classification of individual high-risk patients and identified a subset of patients who would otherwise be recommended for chemotherapy but who were actually at lower risk of recurrence (average 7%-9% risk at 10 years; upper 95% confidence interval [CI] limits, 11% to 15%).
+The analysis did not indicate significant erroneous reclassification given known outcomes.
+Thus, a woman who prefers to avoid the toxicity and inconvenience of chemotherapy and whose Oncotype DX® RS value shows that she is at very low risk of recurrence might reasonably decline chemotherapy.
 The lower the RS value, the greater the confidence the woman can have that chemotherapy will not provide net benefit; outcomes are improved by avoiding chemotherapy toxicity.

-An additional study, in which samples from a RCT of ER-positive, node-negative breast cancer patients treated with tamoxifen versus tamoxifen plus chemotherapy were tested by Oncotype DX™, provides supportive evidence.
+An additional study, in which samples from a RCT of ER-positive, node-negative breast cancer patients treated with tamoxifen versus tamoxifen plus chemotherapy were tested by Oncotype DX®, provides supportive evidence.
 RS high-risk patients derived clear benefit from chemotherapy, whereas the average benefit for other patients was statistically not significant, although the confidence intervals were wide and included the possibility of a small benefit.
-(6)
+(4)

-The 2008 Assessment concluded that the 21-gene RT-PCR assay Oncotype DX™ meets criteria for women similar to those in the validation studies, i.e. women younger than 70 years of age (or with a life expectancy greater than 10 years), with unilateral, non-fixed, ER-positive, node-negative (by full axillary dissection) invasive carcinomas, who treated with surgery (mastectomy or lumpectomy), radiation therapy, and tamoxifen.
-In 1 trial, patients in the experimental arm were also treated with cyclophosphamide, methotrexate, and 5-fluorouracil (CMF) or myelofibrosis (MF) chemotherapy.
+The 2014 Assessment concluded that the 21-gene RT-PCR assay Oncotype DX® meets criteria for women similar to those in the validation studies, i.e., women younger than 70 years of age (or with a life expectancy >10 years), with unilateral, ER-positive, node-negative (by full axillary dissection) invasive carcinomas, who are treated with surgery (mastectomy or lumpectomy), radiotherapy, and tamoxifen.
+In 1 trial, patients in the experimental arm also were treated with cyclophosphamide, methotrexate, and 5-fluorouracil (CMF) chemotherapy.
 Most (92%) patients were negative for HER2.
-(4)
+(2)

-Tzeng examined how women receive and incorporate the results of Oncotype DX™ using mailed survey and chart review.
-(19) About two-thirds of women believed they understood most or all of what they were told about their recurrence risk based on their test results; the majority who experienced test related distress had intermediate or high estimated recurrence risks by RS result.
+Tzeng et al. (2010) examined how women receive and incorporate results of Oncotype DX® using mailed survey and chart review.
+(17) Approximately two-thirds of women believed they understood most or all of what they were told about their recurrence risk based on their test results; most who experienced test -related distress had intermediate or high estimated recurrence risks by RS result.
 The objective, recalled, and perceived recurrence risks by women in the study were surprisingly similar, and 95% agreed that the test gave them a better understanding of their treatment options and chances of success.
-However, about one-third of women believed they understood only a moderate amount or less during these discussions.
-The study was limited in generalizability in that participants were mostly Caucasian, well-educated women who had health insurance and came from urban areas.
+However, approximately one-third of women believed they understood only a moderate amount or less during these discussions.
+The study was limited in generalizability in that participants were mostly white, well-educated women who had health insurance and came from urban areas.

-Limitations of the current evidence, such as confirmation of optimal RS cutoff values for tamoxifen-treated and separately for AI-treated patients and recommendations for patients with intermediate RS values, are likely to be answered by the results of the ongoing Trial Assigning Individualized Options for Treatment (Rx), also known as TAILORx.
-(29)
+Limitations of the current evidence, such as confirmation of optimal RS cutoff values for tamoxifen-treated and separately for AI-treated patients and recommendations for patients with intermediate RS values, are likely to be answered by results of the ongoing Trial Assigning Individualized Options for Treatment (Rx), also known as TAILORx (NCT00310180).(30)

-Table 1.
-Summary of Oncotype DX RS and recurrence risk studies
+Table 3.
+Summary of Oncotype DX® Recurrence Score and recurrence risk studies

-Albain et al. evaluated samples from the Southwest Oncology Group Trial 8814, in which randomized node-positive, ER-positive patients treated with tamoxifen for 5 years were compared to those treated with cyclophosphamide, doxorubicin, fluorouracil (CAF) chemotherapy followed by tamoxifen (CAF-T) for 5 years.
-(32) Samples were available for determination of RS for 41% (n=148) and 39% (n=219) of the trial arms, respectively.
+Albain et al. (2010) evaluated samples from the Southwest Oncology Group Trial 8814, in which randomized node-positive, ER-positive patients treated with tamoxifen for 5 years were compared with those treated with cyclophosphamide, doxorubicin, fluorouracil (CAF) chemotherapy followed by tamoxifen (CAF-T) for 5 years.
+(31) Samples were available for determination of RS for 41% (n=148) and 39% (n=219) of the trial arms, respectively.

-In this study, 10-year disease-free survival (DFS) and overall survival (OS) outcomes in the tamoxifen study arm differed by RS risk category (p=0.017 and 0.003, respectively), indicating that the RS is prognostic.
-When the 2 treatment arms were compared within RS risk categories, only patients in the high RS category significantly benefited from the addition of CAF to tamoxifen (for DFS, 42% [tamoxifen] vs. 55% [CAF-T], p=0.033; for OS, 51% [tamoxifen] vs. 68% [CAF-T], p=0.027), suggesting that RS is also predictive of response to chemotherapy.
+In this study, 10-year DFS and OS outcomes in the tamoxifen study arm differed by RS risk category (stratified log-rank tests, p=0.017 and 0.003, respectively), suggesting that the RS is prognostic.
+When the 2 treatment arms were compared within RS risk categories, only patients in the high RS category significantly benefited from the addition of CAF to tamoxifen (10-year DFS, 42% [tamoxifen] vs. 55% [CAF-T], p=0.033; 10-year OS, 51% [tamoxifen] vs. 68% [CAF-T], p=0.027), suggesting that RS is also predictive of response to chemotherapy.